andresmascl/scrapbot.ai/computer-use-demo/README.md

 export ANTHROPIC_API_KEY="your-api-key-here"

-.
-Run the demo exactly like Anthropic intended python3 main.py
+## Run the demo exactly like Anthropic intended
+Make executable:

+chmod +x run.sh

+Now you can run the full demo with:

+./run.sh
 You should see:

 Starting Claude computer use demo...